PMI On Conventional Loans With Higher Than 80% LTV

 - Both the homeowner and lenders lose

-- The homeowner will not just lose their home but also their credit rating will plummet where it will take time for them to re-establish their credit to qualify for mortgage again
+- The homeowner will not just lose their home but also their credit rating will plummet where it will take time for them to re-establish their credit to qualify for a mortgage again

 - The private mortgage insurance company pays the lender the money lost from the foreclosure